squid-cache/squid-cache.github.io/Features/BetterStringBuffer/StringNg.rst

 };
 }}}

-Strings have an N-to-1 relationship with Bufs: one Buf hold the data of many strings, possibly partly or totally.
+Strings have an N-to-1 relationship with Bufs: one Buf hold the data of many strings, possibly overlapping in part or in whole.
 An empty string (equivalent to {{{char * =NULL}}} references no Buf.

 Importing a {{{char[]}}} (at construction time or via assignment) into a String requires allocating a big enough Buf and copying the string over.